tarachristine88/IMT542_Final_Project/README.md

 **Step 5: Refresh the data for updates**

--	If the underlying JSON file is updated on the server, simply refresh your browser page to see the latest content.
+-	If the underlying JSON file is updated on the server, refresh your browser page to see the latest content.

 **Step 6: Understand What You Can and Can’t Do**